 Casinos at Home

-Knowing that the gambling of the future uses VR, are you in the mood for some Texas Hold ‘em?
+Knowing that the future’s gambling uses VR, are you in the mood for some Texas Hold ‘em?
 How about some blackjack?
-Whatever floats your gaming boat will be on demand and within an arm’s reach.
+Whatever floats your gaming boat will be on-demand and within an arm’s reach.
 You’ll get to customize everything around your game, and we’ll be able to transfer from Vegas to Jersey to Monaco seamlessly.

 And how about augmented reality or AR?
 Perhaps, it will allow you to play with real chips and cards with people from across the world, from the comfort of your home.
 You get to set up the game to your liking and so will the other players.
 In other words, you all will be playing the same game, but each player will be doing it in his style.